 *For questions regarding the demolition process, please call the State of Tennessee Department of Environment & Conservation at (615) 532-6828.

 1.)
 Where do I pick up a building permit?

-A checklist for items needed to apply for a building permit can be picked up in our office or faxed to you.
+A checklist for items needed to apply for a building permit.
 To avoid delays, all items must be on hand and presented for application to be made.

-Contact the office and staff will document the complaint.
-An accurate address/location must be given for the inspector to locate and view the right location.
+Those desiring to submit a complaint may do so by coming by the office and filling out a complaint form in its entirety OR you can fill out the Online Complaint Form - NOTE - Complaints are not taken over the phone.
 If property is found to be non-compliant with the Wilson County Zoning Ordinance, this office will notify the property owner of the violation and give them a deadline to come into compliance.
 If correspondence fails to get results, the violation is turned over to the Wilson County Attorney.